 Set amid 12 acres of lush tropical botanical gardens stands the remains of an English sugar mill.
 Sugar Mill Botanical Gardens in Port Orange, once home to the 1940s theme park, Bongoland, offers a human sundial and the life-size dinosaur statues that remain are still a favorite with children.

-Find even more "Thing to Do" to add to your itinerary!
+Find even more "Free Things to Do in Daytona Beach" to add to your itinerary.